adn770/ppdf/docs/design-dmme.md

         section-level review of a PDF document *before* ingestion.
 The system first analyzes the document's structure, then presents a list of sections to the user, who can exclude sections from the final import process.
+    -   **Optional Deep Indexing**: A user-selectable option in the Ingestion Wizard that enables a slower but higher-quality ingestion process.
+It creates an additional layer of LLM-generated summaries for each document section, enabling more advanced RAG retrieval strategies.
     -   **Custom Asset Upload**: A feature within the Library Hub's asset explorer allowing users to add their own images to a KB via drag-and-drop.
 The system automatically generates a description, classification, and thumbnail for